 Let’s say my son comes up to me and says he needs a laptop for school.

-He says great, hands me one, not knowing what I’m looking at, I grab it and head to the cash.
+He says, “Great,” and hands me one.
+Not knowing what I’m looking at, I grab it and head to the cash.

 I hand the laptop to my son who excitedly opens it up.

-Then he looks up at me in total dissapointment.
+Then he looks up at me in total disappointment.

-Now I’m upset, dissapointed and borderline angry that the darn employee didn’t take two seconds to ask me what I needed.
+Now I’m upset, disappointed, and borderline angry that the darn employee didn’t take two seconds to ask me what I needed.

 That’s ethical selling.

-And not doing that robs your prospects of the full experience and fulfilment your product or service delivers.
+And not doing that robs your prospects of the full experience and fulfillment your product or service delivers.

-Do people force needs that aren’t there.
+Do some people force needs that aren’t there?
 Yes.

-Do people convince you that you need things you don’t.
+Do some people convince you that you need things you don’t?
 Yes.

-And every day there are people that drive like assholes yet you still get in aren’t car every day and drive.
-You don’t say “driving is a scam nothing but slimy drivers out there trying to get my insurance money” and take a bus…
+And every day there are people that drive like assholes, yet you still get in the car every day and drive.
+You don’t say, “Driving is a scam, nothing but slimy drivers out there trying to get my insurance money,” and take a bus…

 Selling is good.
 Selling is life.